nus-cs1010/2324-s1/docs/11-loop.md

 - be able to identify the four components of a loop: initialization, body, update, and condition
 - be able to express a computational solution as a loop with the four components above
-- be able to implement a loop using either the `for`, `while` or `do-while` construct in C
+- be able to implement a loop using either the `for, `while`, or `do-while` construct in C
 - be able to trace through the control flows of each loop construct
 - understand the correspondence between the different loop constructs
 - be aware of the "infinite loops" bug, what causes it, and what to pay attention to avoid it.

 In [Unit 8](08-if-else.md), you were introduced to writing code that follows one of two possible execution paths using the `if`-`else` statements, using a logical expression to decide which path to take.

-Sometimes, we want to execute one of the branches repeatedly (or iteratively), over-and-over again, until a certain logical condition is met.
+Sometimes, we want to execute one of the branches repeatedly (or iteratively), over and over again, until a certain logical condition is met.
 You have seen this construct in the $max$ and $sum$ example, where we repeatedly go through the numbers in the list until $i == k$.

 ## Writing Loops